-Calcium fills the binding sites in the troponin molecules.
-This alters the shape and position of the troponin which in turn causes movement of the attached tropomyosin molecule.

-- Movement of tropomyosin permits the myosin head to contact actin. - Contact with actin causes the myosin head to swivel. - At the end of the swivel, ATP fits into the binding site, breaks the bond between the myosin and actin.
+- troponin molecules.
+As noted previously, this alters the shape and position of the troponin which in turn causes movement of the attached tropomyosin molecule. - Movement of tropomyosin permits the myosin head to contact actin. - Contact with actin causes the myosin head to swivel. - At the end of the swivel, ATP fits into the binding site, breaks the bond between the myosin and actin.
 The myosin head then swivels back. - As it swivels back, the ATP breaks down to ADP & P and the crossbridge again binds to an actin molecule.